Music festival: Modern

-The music festival emerged in England in the 18th century as an extension of urban concert life into a form of seasonal cultural festivity structured around a schedule of music performances or concerts.
-Music festivals generally feature regular and extensive programming than more spontaneous or improvised forms of music festivity.
-In traditional genres such as folk and classical music, a music festival can be defined as a community event with performances of singing and instrument playing that is often presented with a theme such as musical genre (e.g., blues, folk, jazz, classical music), nationality, locality of musicians, or holiday.
+The music festival emerged in England in the 18th century, as an extension of urban concert life into a form of seasonal, cultural festivity, structured around a schedule of music performances, or concerts.
+Music festivals generally feature regular and extensive programming, than more spontaneous or improvised forms of music festivity.
+In traditional genres such as folk and classical music, a music festival can be defined as a community event, with performances of singing and instrument playing, that is often presented with a theme such as a music genre (e.g., blues, folk, jazz, classical music), nationality, locality of musicians, or holiday.

-Music festivals have developed as an emerging industry which contributes to many national economies.
-For example, Coachella Valley Music and Arts Festival earned $114.6 million in 2017.
-Music festivals nowadays also can serve as a way of building a brand for a destination, creating a unique image for it and attracting visitors.

-As in Coachella Valley Music and Arts Festival there different festivals that attract many tourists.
-For example, Lollapalooza, Electric Daisy Carnival Las Vegas, Ultra Music Festival, Electric Forest and many more.
+Music festivals have developed as an industry which contributes to national economies.
+For example, Coachella Valley Music and Arts Festival earned $115 million in 2017.
+Music festivals can be a way of building a brand for a destination, creating a unique image for it and attracting visitors.
+For example, Lollapalooza, Electric Daisy Carnival Las Vegas, Ultra Music Festival, Electric Forest, Gathering of the Juggalos, Download Festival and others.